-- Over 100 people die every day from opioid overdoses.
+- More than 100 people die every day from opioid overdoses.

-- Overall life expectancy in the U.S. has declined for two years in a row due in large part to the opioid epidemic, reversing a half-century trend.
+- Overall life expectancy in the U.S. has declined for three years in a row due in large part to the opioid epidemic, reversing a half-century trend.

 - Overdoses kill more Americans than car crashes or gun violence.

 - Addiction contributes to mass incarceration.
 In 2010, 85% of the U.S. prison population was incarcerated for substance-related reasons, with over half of all inmates diagnosed with substance use disorders.

 Sources: *2016 National survey on Drug Use and Health, **Mortality in the United States, 2016 NCHS Data Brief No. 293, December 2017, ***CEA Report: The underestimated cost of the opioid crisis, 2017